-SCROLL is published four times a year, with issues hovering around 50-70 pages, depending on the content.
+CROLL is published four times a year, with issues hovering around 50-70 pages, depending on the content.
 The print edition of the magazine is available via on-demand magazine store MagCloud.
 Print issues are perfect-bound, not stapled, and printed on 80# matte paper stock in full color.
-Purchasing is done through MagCloud, and the site will easily (just not cheaply) ship anywhere in the world.
+Purchasing is also done through MagCloud, and the site will easily (just not cheaply) ship anywhere in the world.

-PDF editions of SCROLL are also available direct from this web site.
+Digital PDF editions of SCROLL are also available direct from this web site.
 Just visit the Issues page to select and add one to your cart, then pay via PayPal.
-PDFs are great for reading on tablets or other supported devices, and SCROLL issues are produced to best balance image quality and file size.
+DFs are great for reading on tablets or other supported devices, and SCROLL issues are produced to best balance image quality and file size.
 Regardless, you're getting the same great content as the print edition.

 About the editor